starranuk/worklist/README.md

  - Amazon Silk

 **Performance Testing**
-Performance tested against Google Lighthouse Developer Tools which were very useful for testing and as an aid to increase performance with it suggested improvements.
+Performance tested against Google Lighthouse Developer Tools which were very useful but only seemed to see the Login Page even alternative pages were open for the report to be run against.
-An initial example of poor performance was the Contact page with the following stats:

-By altering background contrasts, font colours and improving the Metafile content the following was achieved:

-The final tests for the Home and Hire pages are:
-Home Page

-**The Companies Current WordPress Site**
+## Future Features

+ - Increase the use of dropdown's and codes
+ - Automate some of the call allocation
+ - Provide reporting functionality for business information/data
+ - Improve support status functionality so that
+ - Technical Support page with FAQ’s and possible chat facility.
+ - Add Captcha "I'm not a Robot" Turing test to the Contact form to stop automated phishing.

 ## User Testing
 ### Testing - What a user may expect

- **Easy and intuitive website navigation.**
+ **Easy and intuitive navigation.**

- - On entering the site the user immediately see's the navigation bar and the easily readable links at the top of the page
+ - Once the user has logged in they are welcomed on the landing page and will immediately see the the links that they have access to

  **That all links within the site work.**

- - All  links have been tested and selecting the logo links directly back to the Home page.
+ - All  links have been tested

  **Site is understandable and viewable regardless of screen size.**

  - The navigation bar automatically converts to a drop down menu when a screen reaches tablet size and all pages are accessible and viewable in the common mobile formats.